 In addition, FIO allows you to keep any and all age-appropriate nighttime feedings that you choose.
 While CIO can lead to premature night weaning and can result in a baby who is fully night weaned before mom and dad are really ready for that, FIO is different.
 With FIO, you are gently helping your baby learn to fall asleep without your help, which means that your baby eventually learns how to fall back to sleep without you when he or she wakes briefly during the night, between sleep cycles (which is normal, and which we all do).
 But it also allows your baby to wake and cry for feedings.
 With FIO, you can separate out sleep coaching and night weaning, something that many families really want to do.

-How To Try FIO At Home
+How To Try Fade It Out At Home

 FIO is really a variation on the fading method, which is a pretty gentle form of sleep coaching.
 It works like this: to begin, you help your baby fall asleep, but you set up “rules” as to how you will slowly take yourself out of the equation.
 If you think about how you have done most of the work of helping your child fall asleep until this point, now you will develop rules to follow that will shift the “work” gradually to your baby/child.